-Each pixel in the incidence angle back-plane image is the angle between the local normal and the antenna look vector at a representative time.
+Each pixel in the incidence angle back-plane image is the angle between the local normal and the antenna look vector.
 There are a number of measurements (possibly from different beams) used to determine a pixel in the σ_0 image.
-One of these measurements is selected.
-The time at which it was acquired (ground impact time of the radar beam) is chosen as the representative time.
-To select a measurement, first we choose the beam with the highest weight during beam averaging, and then we select the measurement whose centroid is closest to the pixel.
+The incidence angle varies slightly among different looks.
+The pixel value of the incidence angle backplane was computed by performing the same weighted average over looks that was done for the primary image.